MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 If you need to revert to the classic rich text editor experience, follow the same steps in [Enable the modern rich text editor experience](#enable-the-modern-rich-text-editor-experience), but deselect the options you selected in Step 4.

-## Add the rich text editor control classic experience to a text column
+## Add the rich text editor control to a text column

+The following configuration is available in the classic rich text editor experience.

 When you format a text column as rich text, the default rich text editor control is added automatically.